DZakh-forks/sentio-benchmark/README.md

 ### Key Observations

 1. **Performance Comparison**:
-   - Envio's HyperSync technology shows exceptional performance across all test cases
+   - Envio's HyperSync, a RPC substitute, technology shows exceptional performance across relevent test cases
    - Envio HyperIndex provides a full-featured indexing solution with competitive performance
-   - Sentio performs consistently well across all test cases, with both timeInterval (7m) and blockInterval (5m) modes showing strong performance
+   - Sentio performs consistently well across all test cases, showing strong performance
    - Ponder shows improved performance in case_2 (45m) compared to previous benchmarks
    - Subgraph demonstrates consistent performance with complete data coverage

 2. **Data Completeness**:
    - All platforms achieved complete data coverage (7,634 records) in case_2
-   - Perfect correlation between platforms in point calculations in caee_2 (Pearson: 0.9917-1.0000, Spearman: 0.9971-1.0000)
+   - Perfect correlation between platforms in point calculations in case_2 (Pearson: 0.9917-1.0000, Spearman: 0.9971-1.0000)
+   - All platforms successfully captured the same set of accounts (7,634) in case_2
+   - Point calculations are consistent across all implementations, with minor variations in absolute values but perfect rank correlation
    - Ponder is missing approximately 5% of data in case_1
    - Subsquid is missing about 87% of blocks in case_3, primarily indexing blocks in the 45,000-100,000 range
    - Envio/Ponder processes blocks up to but not including the end block in case_4 (stopping at 22,289,999) due to its exclusive end block handling, which explains the difference of 218 records compared to Sentio